andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

 You should be careful when using memoization in a high-throughput, threaded Ruby environment.
 You probably are; `sidekiq` is threaded and many Ruby web servers are as well.

 When your code is reaching _outside_ of the Ruby interpreter (e.g. reusable database connections, file handling, writing to a data store, manually creating background threads) it is possible to introduce race conditions if your code is called by multiple threads at the same time.
-However… you’re unlikely to be doing this in the course of day to day application, but it is a possible source of bugs.
-So be aware.
+However, you’re unlikely to be doing this in the course of a day-to-day application.
+Still, it is a possible source of bugs, so be aware!

 Hat tip to Ivo on this one, he's resolved [bugs in open source projects](https://github.com/DataDog/dd-trace-rb/pull/1329) that demonstrate this issue.
 You can see his recorded talk on [spotting unsafe ruby patterns](https://ivoanjo.me/blog/2018/10/13/spotting-unsafe-ruby-patterns/) which dives into the details.